ekliao/EricLiaoDigitalGarden/src/site/notes/ChatGPT summary of a text or transcript.md

 	- There are ==red flags in inadvertently sharing private information and violating data privacy laws in fields like government, healthcare, and financial services==.
 The data is consumed by companies like OpenAI and can be used to improve their AI models.
 	- The video also discusses the need for organizations to generate AI capabilities behind their traditional firewall to protect sensitive information.
 The video touches on AI-generated hallucinations and how to detect and combat bias in AI.

-In comparison, the video host's own summary:
+Compare that with the video host's own summary:

 - Generative Text, Machine Translation, Voice Recognition and Optical Character Recognition in the new AI era.
 - The perceived threats and benefits that AI augmented process bring to enterprises